shamilkhan/formatter-test/README.md

 # ✂️ ✨ Formatter

-is a tool for string formatting
+`Formatter` is a tool that allows you to create complex template strings

 ```ts
     // --> `Hello, world!`